 When selecting a butterfly valve, various specifications must be considered depending on the application.
 Key specifications include:

-• Valve Type: Butterfly valves come in various types, including concentric, double-offset, and triple-offset designs.
+Valve Type: They come in various types, including concentric, double-offset, and triple-offset designs.
 Each type has unique features to handle different pressure levels and flow conditions.

-• Size Range: Butterfly valves can be manufactured in a wide range of sizes, typically from 2 inches to over 72 inches in diameter, depending on the system's requirements.
+Size Range: They can be manufactured in a wide range of sizes, typically from 2 inches to over 72 inches in diameter, depending on the system's requirements.

-• Seat Materials: The seat, which forms the seal between the valve body and the disc, is usually made from materials such as EPDM, PTFE, or rubber, depending on the application's pressure and temperature requirements.
+Seat Materials: The seat, which forms the seal between the valve body and the disc, is usually made from materials such as PTFE, PFA, FEP, PVDF Lined butterfly valves, depending on the application's pressure and temperature requirements.

 Conclusion